 - Vegetarian/Vegan: Always index a recipe as Vegetarian and/or Vegan where applicable, even if the recipe does not specify, according to EYB's definitions and guidelines regarding Vegetarian and Vegan - see "More information about Vegan and Vegetarian" below for further details.

-- the category General health conditions, which applies only to Books in the EYB Library.
+- Do not index the category General health conditions, which applies only to Books in the EYB Library.

 NOTE: Except for Vegetarian and Vegan as described above and in the More information... section below, EYB does not set nutritional standards for recipes, but instead relies on how the author or cookbook characterizes recipes (provided the recipe is not mislabeled as described above).

 Values in this field copy from the entry in the previous recipe.
 If a carried-over Nutrition value does not apply to the current recipe, just delete it.